 The AFCA has replaced the Financial Ombudsman Service, the Credit and Investments Ombudsman and the Superannuation Complaints Tribunal.

-Berndale has applied to the Administrative Appeals Tribunal in respect of ASIC’s decision to cancel its AFS licence.
+Berndale has applied to the AAT in respect of ASIC’s decision to cancel its AFS licence.
 The first directions hearing is scheduled for February 2019.

 Editor's note 2:

-Following a directions hearing on 11 February 2019, the matter will next be before the Administrative Appeals Tribunal for a further directions hearing on 15 March 2019.
+Following a directions hearing on 11 February 2019, the matter will next be before the AAT for a further directions hearing on 15 March 2019.

 Editor's note 3: